Managing amplification and dispersion in the network

 Amplification: increasing reach and link budget

-Amplification boosts the signal in the transceiver so that it can overcome the attenuation, i.e. it increases the distance over which the data between two sites can be transmitted.
+Amplification boosts the signal in the optical fiber so that it can overcome the attenuation, i.e. it increases the distance over which the data between two sites can be transmitted.
 One of the major criteria for an embedded network to work is that the power budget in the optical transceiver is strong enough to overcome the losses through the dark fiber, patch panels and connectors, and xWDM multiplexers.
 If it is, then you can span the whole optical link with the transceiver alone, and you can begin connecting the WDM network.
 But as data rates increase, transceiver power budget and/or dispersion tolerance tend to decrease in many cases, potentially requiring amplification.

 Choosing the right amplification for your optical network link

 There are various methods for amplification but we’ll focus on the EDFA (erbium doped fiber amplifier) approach.
 In this approach, a pump laser brings the electrons up to a higher energy level, “boosting” the signal in the network.
 If you need to amplify the signal to create your link, there are three EDFA approaches.

 Booster amplification.
 In this approach, you boost the signal as it leaves the transmission site.
 This approach overcomes situations where transceiver output powers may vary, or where some might have particularly low output power to start with.
 Boosting the signals and using a VOA (variable optical attenuator) normalizes the signals to a higher and consistent level.
 The VOA brings all the signals to the same level.
 The best way to think about it is if you were able to increase the size of the fuel tank in your car, so that you could reach a distant destination without stopping to refuel on the way.

 Pre-amplifier.
 A pre-amplifier amplifies the signal just before it enters the receiver.